anubhavmishra/terraform-github-actions-demo/README.md

 # Terraform Github Actions Demo

-This repository contains Terraform configuration and Github Action workflow for [Collaborative application and infrastructure workflow using GitHub Actions and HashiCorp Terraform](https://githubsatellite.com/schedule/#collaborative-application-and-infrastructure-workflow-using-github-actions-and-hashicorp-terraform) talk at Github Satellite.
+This repository contains Terraform configuration and Github Action workflow for [Collaborative application and infrastructure workflow using GitHub Actions and HashiCorp Terraform](https://githubsatellite.com/schedule/#collaborative-application-and-infrastructure-workflow-using-github-actions-and-hashicorp-terraform) talk at Github Satellite 2020.

 ## Usage